 The TicPods Wireless Earbuds are another pair of reliable and affordable TWS earphones.
 They come with great audio quality for the price and decent battery life.
 What you will love is its textured body, which not only gives it a quirky look but also helps you grip them better.
 Apart from that, they have the usual frills IPX5 rating, voice assistant support, and touch controls.

-So far, they have amassed a decent rating of 4-stars on Amazon, with users speaking highly of its battery life, sound quality, and the passive noise cancellation.
+Users speak highly of its battery life, sound quality, and passive noise cancellation.

 More importantly, the battery life is great, with the earphones staying on for around 4 hours at a single stretch.
 The charging case yields an additional 14 hours.

-If you are low on budget, these are one of your best bets.
+If you are low on budget, these are some of your best bets.

 What's not to like about the Creative Outlier Air?
 For starters, they are priced right, they have a trendy design, and the sound quality is great for the price.
 And hey, they also have Bluetooth 5.0 and have an excellent battery life of over 30 hours.
 Yes, you read that right.